autrainer/autrainer/docs/source/modules/datasets.rst

    To easily test implementations, multiple toy dataset configurations across modalities and tasks are provided.
    We offer :attr:`ToyAudio-...` for audio, :attr:`ToyImage-...` for image, and :attr:`ToyTabular-...` for tabular data, respectively.
-   For each dataset, we provide a task :attr:`...-R` for regression, :attr:`...-C` for classification and :attr:`...-MLC` for multi-label classification.
+   For each dataset, we provide a task :attr:`...-R` for regression, :attr:`...-C` for classification, :attr:`...-MLC` for multi-label classification, and :attr:`...-MTR` for multi-target regression.

 .. autoclass:: autrainer.datasets.ToyDataset